Top Six Things To Know When Hiring a Designer:

 2. Have A Defined Budget in Mind Before Meeting with Your Designer - your Budget may define whether you and your designer are a good match.

 3. Inquire About Your Designer's Resources - Where do they source? -most Interior Designers build and manufacture their own custom upholstered goods and source from "Trade Only" sources.
-If you are more a BIG BOX retailer, working with an interior designer may not be for you.
+If you are more a BIG BOX retailer BUYER, working with an interior designer may not be for you as most designers do not buy the majority of their goods from retail manufacturers.

 4.Decision Makers - should be present at the initial meeting - if there is a significant other that also needs to weigh in on the hiring of such - ensure that party is also present at the initial meeting.